hasura/ndc-hub/rfcs/0002-distribution.md

 ## Out of Scope for this RFC

+The following are not described in this specification:

-The format of the metadata used for indexing, etc.
+* The format of the metadata used for indexing, etc

-Authentication mechanisms.
+* Authentication mechanisms
+* Verification policies and procedures

 ## Proposal